• Skip to primary navigation

 Bunny Cake Recipe

-This is a fun Easter dessert that will easily become a tradition as you wrap up Easter dinner in a memorable way for all.
+This is a fun Easter dessert that will easily become a tradition as you wrap up Easter dinner in a memorable and fun way for all.
 The recipe makes two bunny cakes.

 Print Rate Pin Recipe